ioskendev/MdEditorRepository/README.md

 We hope you enjoy using MdEditor project, and we welcome any feedback, contributions, or bug reports in our issues section.

 ## Developers:
-Yuri Volegov (iosken - teamled)
+Yuri Volegov (iosken - teamlead)
 Maxim Alexeev
-Maxim Turulin
+Alexey Turulin
 Dinar Khakimov
 Rinat